New rules for the Ballermann – penalties of up to 3,000 euros

-Party tourism in Mallorca begins.
+Party tourism on Mallorca begins.
 After the introduction of a code of conduct last year, there are now additional rules at Ballermann.

 Palma – Summer is just around the corner and with it the party season on Mallorca begins again.
 These days, the cult bars are really getting going again.
 The first big parties after winter are traditionally celebrated particularly excessively by most party holidaymakers.
 After Corona, party tourism at Ballermann increased again.